foranonysubmission/REFEREE/README.md

 # REFEREE
-Open source code for paper On Structural Explanation of Biases in Graph Neural Networks
+Open source code for paper On Structural Explanation of Biases in Graph Neural Networks.